unitaryfund/mitiq/docs/source/guide/lre-5-theory.md

 Each layer can have a different scale factor and we can create $M$ such variations of the scaled circuit.
 Let $\{λ_1, λ_2, λ_3, \ldots, λ_M\}$ be the scale factors vectors used to create multiple variations of the noise-scaled circuits $\{C_{λ_1}, C_{λ_2}, C_{λ_3}, \ldots, C_{λ_M}\}$ such that each vector $λ_i$ defines the scale factors for the different layers in the input circuit $\{{λ^1}_i, {λ^2}_i, {λ^3}_i, \ldots, {λ^l}_i\}^T$.

-If $d$ is the chosen degree of our multivariate polynomial, $M_j(λ_i, d)$ corresponds to the terms in the polynomial arranged in increasing order.
-In general, the monomial terms for a variable $l$ up to degree $d$ can be determined through the [stars and bars method](https://en.wikipedia.org/wiki/Stars_and_bars_%28combinatorics%29).
+If $d$ is the chosen degree of our multivariate polynomial, we define $M_j(λ_i, d)$ to be the terms in the polynomial arranged in increasing order.
+In general, the number of monomial terms with $l$ variables up to degree $d$ can be determined through the [stars and bars method](https://en.wikipedia.org/wiki/Stars_and_bars_%28combinatorics%29).

 $$
 \text{total number of terms in the monomial basis with max degree } d = \binom{d + l}{d}